-My brothers and I were given the surname Simpson because my dad had become known as Albert Simpson.
-But he was born Albert Brown Littlefair.
-His marriage certificate to our mother records him as “Albert Simpson otherwise Littlefair”.
-But he did not officially become Simpson until 1967 when we were all in our twenties.
+My brothers and I were given the surname Simpson because dad was known as Albert Simpson.
+But he was born Albert Brown Littlefair; his marriage certificate records him as “Albert Simpson otherwise Littlefair”, but he did not officially become Simpson until 1967 when we were all in our twenties.

 An unmarried Margaret Littlefair, aged 19, had given birth to dad in the November of 1915.
 She registered the birth some three month later giving her address as 44, Anchor Yard, New Elvet, Durham and her occupation as a Domestic Servant.
-Number 44 was a large communal dwelling where the King’s Gate Bridge now is; the 1901 census shows it housed some 47 people in 10 families.
-Margaret gave dad the name Albert Brown Littlefair.
+44 was a large communal dwelling where the King’s Gate Bridge now is; the 1901 census shows it as housing some 47 people in 10 families.

-Less than a month after registering dad’s birth and when Dad was just four month old Margaret married a John George Gill.
-Dad’s half sister Elsie, in later years, told me she believed George Gill was dad’s father but I still wonder about the Brown in dad’s name.
+When Dad was just four month old and on the 26yh of February 1916 Margaret married John George Gill.
+Dad’s half sister Elsie, in later years, told me she believed George Gill was dad’s father but we don’t know if that was so.

-An R. Brown had resided at 44 Anchor Yard in 1914, the year World War 1 started.
-To be dad’s father he would have needed to have been with Margaret in the February of 2015.
-If he was Dad’s father what happened to him?
+An R. Brown had resided at 44 Anchor Yard in 1914, the year World War 1 started and he might have been there in 1915.
 Some two and a half million men volunteered between the August of 1914 and the December of 1915 in response to the Kitchener “Your country needs you” poster campaigns before conscription started in 1916.
-Was R. Brown one of those volunteers, perhaps not even knowing Margaret was pregnant.
+Was R. Brown one of those volunteers, perhaps not even knowing Margaret was pregnant with dad

 Though we have none of Scotty’s genes we do bear his name.
-He had been born in 1897 at Partick in Lanarkshire, soon to become part of the growing Glasgow.
-His father worked in a Clyde shipyard and he joined him there but was soon conscripted into the army as a driver in the Royal Field Artillery.
-They operated lighter more mobile guns, like howitsers and mortars, and moved in close support of infantry.
-Scotty would drive the transport that kept the guns and their operators in close positions.
-However,it is almost certain that the transport he drove was horse drawn because first world war guns were nearly all pulled by teams of horses.
+Born in 1897 at Partick in Lanarkshire that became part of Glasgow he had joined his father working in a Clyde shipyard before being conscripted into the army as a driver in the Royal Field Artillery.
+Field Artilleries operated lighter more mobile guns, such as howitsers and mortars, and moved in close support of infantry.
+Scotty would drive the almost certainly horse drawn transport that kept the guns and their operators close to the infantry.

 Later when we were boys, Scotty was a bookies runner operating in Durham Market Place and always on the look out for police because such activities were illegal.
 He worked for a bookie Teddy O’Neil who had premises in the lane joining mid Silver Street to Moat Side Lane, which runs around the castle.
 I would sometimes put bets on for dad there, using his non de plume (no real names given) Scott X1

 Dad’s mother”s parents were a Ralph Littlefair and an American Mary Ann Turnbull, known as Polly.
 They resided at Daisy Hill, near Sacriston and later had a small holding at Nettlesworth.
+Mary Ann had been born near Pittsburg in Alleghenny County, Philadelphia to Emigrants William and Ann Turnbull.
+Ann had come back to Durham with her daughters, leaving William in America.
 Ralph, like his father Ralph, had worked as a miner but became a cartman and horse dealer.
 His oldest brother William had been a cartman but then bought a Wheatley Green Farm and later a second and larger East Edmondsley Farm.

 Farmer William and his wife, also Margaret, had given birth to their fourth son Albert in 1895, the year before dad’s mother Margaret was born.
 My guess is Margaret and Albert, at near the same age spent a lot of their growing years together.
 It is almost certainly why Margaret named dad Albert and why I have that name